Effects of violence in mass media: Plato

-Plato was a Greek philosopher that contributed many early thoughts on the effects that media had on individuals.
+Plato was a Greek philosopher who contributed many early thoughts on the effects that media had on individuals.
 In one of his works, he mentions the dangers of inappropriate poetry perverting its audience.
-He insisted that their perceptions of poetry would later translate to their perceptions of life, fitting in perfectly to George Gerbner's theory of cultivation, which takes from this idea that we assume that what we see in media will then apply to the real world.
+He insisted that their perceptions of poetry would later translate to their perceptions of life, fitting in with George Gerbner's theory of cultivation, which derives from the idea that it is assumed that what is seen in media will apply to the real world.